sudhanshuvlog/Movie-Streaming-App-DevOps/README.md

    ```

 2. **Launch Server**
-    Launch and AWS EC2 Instance with `t2.medium` as Instance Type, and Give atleast 15GB of EBS Volume
+    Launch and AWS EC2 Instance with `t2.medium` as Instance Type, and Give atleast 15GB of EBS Volume.
+    In `Security Group` you can allow all the trafic.

 3. **Jenkins Setup**: